YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 - **post-remove-movie-from-favorite-list.js**: Removes movies from favorites via API.

 ## Popcorn Character Design
 - **Prompt**: A 2D flat design of a cartoonish popcorn character, inspired by the Matrix, standing in an action pose.
-The character is wearing a black coat and sunglasses, with a friendly smile and brown eyes.
-It has white gloves and black footwear, confidently mixing its hands.
+The character is wearing a black coat and sunglasses, with a friendly smile and black eyes.
+It has white gloves and black footwear, waving hi.
 The popcorn features a striped pattern, set against a neon red background with retro virtual reality effects.
 - **Custom GPT Used**: [Consistent Character GPT](https://chatgpt.com/g/g-a9JivI0y2-consistent-character-gpt-fast-high-quality)
+- Seed number for the design at this prompt is: 1899358209